Everything you need to

 OPERATING BEST PRACTICES

-Get to know your camera.
+Get to know the Afidus App features and your camera.
 Test it before you start a larger project.
 Consider making an easy time lapse test recording at an interval of 10 seconds for 2 hours.

 Check your card and battery status in the upper right hand corner of the app.
 Always start your projects with a fresh set of leading name brand batteries and a cleared card.

 For long term daytime projects, and after inclement weather, we recommend checking your camera more frequently.
 In most cases, if you are recording during weekday hours Monday – Friday from 8:00 am to 5:00 pm at an interval of one minute, check your cameras monthly.

 Use lithium batteries when temperatures drop below 30F/0C to extend the run time and prevent unwanted voltage drops.